xapax/security/find_subdomains.md

 The CNAME record maps a name to another name.
 It should only be used when there are no other records on that name.
 An example of that would be: www.example.com,CNAME,www.example.com.cdn.cloudflare.net.

+* Alias
+Kind of like CNAME in that it points to another name, not an IP.

 AAAA
 CNAME